theothermattm/node-logging-examples/README.md

 * Using [winston](https://github.com/winstonjs/winston#filtering-info-objects)

-To see example log output for various frameworks:
+To see example log output for various frameworks, this is running on [ReplIt](https://replit.com/@theothermattm/node-logging-examples#README.md) (use the "shell" button):

 ```
 node index.js --help